Johnny's West Adams

 Max City BBQ

-I left Eagle Rock some time before Max City opened, in fact this is the former location of the first weed shop I ever went to way back in 2007, ERHC(Eagle rock herbal collective).
-Fortunately the bbq being smoked here is an improvement on the low quality product being smoked here before.
+I left Eagle Rock sometime before Max City opened this is the former location of the first weed shop I ever went to way back in 2007, ERHC(Eagle Rock Herbal Collective).
+Fortunately, the BBQ being smoked here is an improvement on the low-quality product being smoked here before.
 Every time I come to Max City I'm impressed with the craft and precision the meat is smoked.
 The presentation is stellar also.
 Everything tastes good and sauce is on the side which I prefer.
 Go buy your weed at Cornerstone up the street on Colorado then come to Max's for the ribs

 Baby Back Rib Plate $37 Brisket Sandwich $26